Petter Sørlle, 1884-1933

 Signy thumbnails pages | Links to all thumbnail pages | 50's -1- -2- -3- 60's -1- -2- -3- -4- -5- -6- -7- 70's -1- -2- -3- 80's -1- -2- 2000's assorted dates -1- -2- Base personnel pictures 50's 60's 70's 80's

-Signy Island in the South Orkney's group is 4 miles long and less than 3 miles wide, lying to the south of the middle of Coronation Island.
+Signy Island in the South Orkney's group is roughly triangular in shape, 4 miles long and with a "base" of just under 3 miles wide, lying to the south of the middle point of Coronation Island.
 Unnamed at the time, the appearance of the island was roughly plotted on James Weddell's chart of 1825.

 The island was given it's name by Capt.
 Petter Sørlle, of the Norwegian whale-catcher Paal who made a running survey of the island in the 1912-13 season.
 Captain Sørlle named the island after his wife, Signy Sørlle.

-I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Norway from Signy Sørlle's granddaughter Anne Lind in January 2005.
+I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Signy Sørlle's granddaughter Anne Lind from Norway in January 2005.